Singapore: Woman jailed for torturing, killing maid | DW | 22.06.2021

-A Singaporean woman was sentenced to 30 years for starving, assaulting and eventually killing her domestic worker.
+A Singaporean woman has been sentenced to 30 years for starving, assaulting and eventually killing her domestic worker.
 The judge said the case was "among the worst types of culpable homicide."

-A Singaporean woman was found guilty of starving, torturing and killing her domestic worker from Myanmar.
+A Singaporean woman was found guilty of starving, torturing and killing her Burmese maid (file photo)

 A court sentenced Gaiyathiri Murugayan to 30 years in prison on Tuesday for the abuse and killing of her maid.